RevenueCat/react-native-purchases/README.md

 ## Requirements

 The minimum React Native version this SDK requires is `0.58`.
-If you are using *ExpoKit* please use version [2.0.1](https://github.com/RevenueCat/react-native-purchases/releases/tag/expo-patch) since it uses an older version of React Native.
-Expo apps are not compatible with RevenueCat.

 ## Installation